sebgreg/react-native-elements/docs/rnw-progress.md

 ### Button changes
 - add support for raised
-- note: prop actitityIndicatorStyle has no effect on web
+- "leftIcon" and "rightIcon" cause React.createElement errors during run, but produce acceptable snapshots

 ### ButtonGroup changes
 - avoid dom prop warnings
+  - use {...opacityProps} and {...highlightProps}
+  - add defaultProps: {underlayColor: '#ffffff'} to keep orig behaviour
-- add units to numberic props
+- add units to numeric props
-- containerBorderRadius has no effect on web, source shows a workaround in place
+- "containerBorderRadius" has no effect on web, source shows a workaround in place
+  - ? suggestions ?

 ### Form changes
 - avoid dom prop warnings

 ### Icon changes
 - avoid dom prop warnings
+  - use {...touchableProps}
-- fixed bug: iconStyle not being passed to Icon
+- fix: "iconStyle" was not being passed to Icon
+  - I think this is what's intended ?
+- change: applied "borderRadius", "height", and "width" to all, not just reverse or raised
+  - I think this is what's intended ?
-- doc example for icon font injection
+- TODO: doc example for icon font injection

 ### Rating changes
 - Keep images from being dragged